proplot-dev/proplot/docs/index.rst

 Installation
 ============

-This package is a work-in-progress.
-Currently there is no formal release on PyPi (but it's coming soon!).
+This package is a work-in-progress -- currently, there is no formal release on PyPi (but it's coming soon!).
 For the time being, you may install directly from Github using:

 .. code-block:: bash